 Boeing engineers set about designing and fitting a new engine and nacelle that would make the 737-300 into a viable aircraft.
 After assessing many options they choose the CFM56-3B-1 high bypass turbofan engine to power the aircraft.
 The new choice yielded significant gains in fuel economy and a reduction in noise, however, given the low ground clearance of 737 it posed an engineering challenge, however, this was solved by moving engine accessories to the sides of the engine pod, giving the engine a distinctive non-circular look.
 The fuselage was extended which allowed for passenger capacity to increase to 149, In addition, changes to the horizontal stabiliser, wingtip, wingspan, leading and trailing edges improved aerodynamics.

 In 2008, airlines struggled with the rising price of jet fuel.
-At the peak of the fuel crisis some airlines introduced fuel levies to cover what were out of control costs.
+At the peak of the fuel crisis some airlines introduced fuel levies to cover what was out of control costs.
 Nearly 40% of the cost of a ticket was covering fuel and this lead most airlines to rationalise their fleet.
 Consequently, in that year carriers retired Classic 737 series aircraft to reduce fuel consumption.
 Airlines looked at replacements consisting of more efficient aircraft.